 Avila’s East also has the added benefit of regular media coverage on anything Avila's-related, meaning the opening of a second location will be a newsworthy item of interest to the local press.
 In addition to the restaurant’s featured spot on Guy Fieri’s Diners, Drive-Ins & Dives in 2009, they’ve received regular press coverage, including most recently a review in the Dallas Observer, which declared that Avila’s has “a cruising lead as one of the best Tex-Mex restaurants in the city.”

-The local darling boasts 4 stars on Yelp, and 4.5 stars on TripAdvisor and Facebook, as well as inclusion in Zagat lists as one of the best Mexican, Tex-Mex, and budget restaurants in Dallas.
+The local darling boasts 4 stars on Yelp, and 4.5 stars on Google, TripAdvisor and Facebook, as well as inclusion in Zagat lists as one of the best Mexican, Tex-Mex, and budget restaurants in Dallas.

 East Dallas has its own special culture, with a real country feel just 15 minutes from the downtown metropolitan area.
 It’s a tight-knit community with a growing population and plenty of large single-family homes to house its predominantly white-collar residents.